CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 Add here also encryption?
 What document is required for people that are processign sensitive data but not personal data? where do they sign the DPA?

+When you create a project you can (guided by the **Personal Data Handling form**) provide a description of processing activities according to the GDPR (e.g. define a data owner, describe the type of personal sensitive data you will process) and agree with CSC **Data Processing Agreement**.
+For legal advice and support, contact your institution legal service division/department.